DarkMatter68/satcb/README.md

 - Limit publishing of CV's to only those CV's which are in a CCV.
 - Limit promoting CCV's only up-to a specific Lifecycle environment.

+  i.e. If the Lifecycle Path was:-

+       dev -> test -> uat -> prod
-  i.e. ccv-my-test should only get promoted to LE: 'test' and not to

-       'dev' / 'uat' or 'prod'.
+       then CCV: ccv-my-test should only get promoted to LE: 'dev' and 'test' and not to:  'uat' or 'prod'.

 - Replace this playbook by creating an Ansible module .